International Bowling Federation: European and world Championships

-The Ten-pin Section was planning to conduct its 1st World Championships in Helsinki, Finland, in July 1952 during the Olympic Games.
+The ten-pin section was planning to conduct its 1st World Championships in Helsinki, Finland, in July 1952 during the Olympic Games.
 But because of Germany's disagreement based on the fact that three championships in the first year would be financially a heavy burden for the federation, it was decided that the Ten-pin Championships should be postponed to 1954.

 After the circulation of the minutes of that Conference, Austria wanted to add as a leading principle for the newly established FIQ, that the Chairmanship of the FIQ or of a Section is not given to a nation, but to a person who has been elected to the position.
-That person would also have the right to lead his/her own national federation.
+That person would also have the right to lead their own national federation.
 The FIQ received its first funds from the former IBA, which was eventually dissolved in March 1952.

 One of the immediate tasks for the new leadership was to recruit more member federations.
 Either Ninepin or Tenpin could be found in: